 So you picked a cover song, now what?
 Rather than copying the original version note-for-note, the best covers typically take the essence of the original and reshape it, so that the performing artist makes the song their own while adding something special and recognizable to their repertoire.

-To try and help quantify this concept, I met up with veteran studio engineer Jeff Crawford to compare four versions of Joni Mitchell’s classic song "Big Yellow Taxi," originally released in 1970.
-In so doing, we’ll see how pop-punk outfit Pinhead Gunpowder, the Counting Crows, and Joni herself reinterpreted the iconic song, bringing different styles – and different meaning – in the process.
+To try and help quantify this concept, I met up with my friend and audio engineer, Jeff Crawford, to compare four versions of Joni Mitchell’s classic song, “Big Yellow Taxi,” originally released in 1970.
+We’ll see how Pinhead Gunpowder, the Counting Crows, and Mitchell herself reinterpreted the iconic song, bringing different styles — and different meaning — in the process.

-We started by taking a close listen to the original to see what elements might be consistent with the covers we would soon be evaluating.
-Jeff commented that the original is straightforward, clocking in at just 2:15.
-It’s made up of four identical verses that end with this four-line refrain.
+We started by taking a close listen to the original to see what elements might be consistent with the covers.
+The original version is straightforward, clocking in at just 2:15.
+It’s made up of four verses that end with this four-line refrain:

 That you don’t know what you’ve got ’til it’s gone.

 The first two lines are sung softly and plaintively, while the latter two are delivered in a matter-of-fact manner to emphasize the absurdity of altering nature for man’s needs.
 There’s just enough production to support the song’s storyline, which uses satire to make its point.

 We discussed how the sparse instrumentation intentionally puts the lyrics to the song front and center.
 Mitchell’s acoustic guitar is the rhythmic drive, with percussion and background vocals adding color and texture at various points.